intel-iot-devkit/joule-code-samples/range-finder-scanner-js/README.md

 As the stepper motor turns, it pauses to get readings from the Grove\* IR Distance Interrupter.

-These readings can be seen by viewing the web page served directly from Intel® Joule Expansion Board.
+These readings can be seen by viewing the web page served directly from the Intel® Joule Expansion Board.

 ## Hardware requirements